thomasbridge74/aws-utilities/allow_my_ip/README.md

 script will use the default region defined under the aws configure command.
 If there is no default region, then the script will simply exit.

+## IAM Role permissions

+The minimal policy required for this script to be effective is `ec2:AuthorizeSecurityGroupIngress`.
+A sample policy allowing this is included in the file `script-minimal-policy.json`

 ## Note

 This is a useful utility that has worked well for me on my MacBook.
 I am putting it out here as I hope it may be useful